 The alternate universe X-Treme X-Men reveals that Herc in that universe is in a relationship with Wolverine, there called James Howlett, making things considerably less ambiguous.

 Ancient Grome: Hercules is known by his Roman name rather than his Greek name Heracles while most of the other Greek gods go by their Greek names (except Pluto.)
-In the case of Hercules, it's justified because he wishes to distance himself from Zeus' wife Hera, who was his enemy in the original Greek myths.
+In the case of Hercules, it's justified because he wishes to distance himself from Zeus' wife Hera, who was his enemy in the original Greek myths and isn't particularly fond of him in Marvel either.

 Awesome Moment of Crowning: Athena's ascension to Skyfather status is signalled by Zeus' thunderbolt descending to her, freeing her from her stone imprisonment, upon which she proclaims herself "Athena Panhellenios".